adobe/htl-spec/SPECIFICATION.md

     /**
      * Initialises the Use bean.
      *
-     * @param bindings All bindings available to the Sightly scripts.
+     * @param bindings All bindings available to the HTL scripts.
      **/
     public void init(javax.script.Bindings bindings);
 ```

-The `bindings` map can contain objects that provide context to the currently executed Sightly script that the Use-API object can use for its processing.
+The `bindings` map can contain objects that provide context to the currently executed HTL script that the Use-API object can use for its processing.

 ### 4.2.
 JavaScript Use-API
 Use objects can also be defined with JavaScript, using the following conventions: